 4. Distribution

-Our goods are increasingly distributed via environmentally friendly transport routes.
-In addition, goods are increasingly transported directly to the markets without making a detour via the central distribution centers in Germany.
+Our goods are increasingly transported directly to the markets without making a detour via the central distribution centers in Germany.
 This enables us to shorten transport routes enormously and reduce the environmental impact of transport.
 For the shipment of our goods, we rely on recycled and reused transport packaging to avoid waste.
-In addition, when procuring new cardboard packaging for goods shipped from Germany, we only use FSC®-certified cardboard packaging (FSC® N002527).
+In addition, when procuring new cardboard packaging for goods shipped from Germany, we only use certified cardboard packaging.

-We will reduce our single-use plastic used in packaging by 10% per sold unit compared to 2019.
+We will reduce our single-use plastic used in packaging per item by 30% per unit compared to 2023.
+No hangers and suit bags are included in this target.
 To achieve this goal, we are examining, for example, which shipments can be made without a garment cover or where the film size can be reduced.
+In addition we aim at assessing alternative materials to replace plastic.

-We have set ourselves the goal of reducing Scope 3 emissions, which come from upstream transports (scope 3.4), by at least 50% by 2030 (in comparison to 2019 ).
-These emissions account for over 90% of emissions across the company's value chain.
-For this reason, we strive to reduce our transport-related emissions, for example by continuously optimizing transport flows and working closely with our transport service providers, thereby limiting our impact on the environment.
+We have set ourselves the goal of reducing Scope 3 emissions, which also include upstream transports (scope 3.4), by at least 50% by 2030 (in comparison to 2019).
+All scope 3 emissions – also including manufacturing of our products as a main driver - account for 95% of emissions across the company's value chain.
+For this reason, we strive to reduce our transport-related emissions, for example by optimizing transport flows and working closely with our transport service providers, thereby limiting our impact on the environment.